When applying for a mortgage in the UK, you’ll need to provide a few different pieces of paperwork.

 Proof of Identification

 A lender will need to have proof of who you are before they can give you a mortgage.
-Here’s some of the documents you will need to provide.
+Here are some of the documents you will need to provide.

 You will need 2 documents to prove your address to a lender.
 Make sure everything on your documents is spelt consistently to avoid confusion.